BHIMBETKA ROCK SHELTERS | TOURISM PLACES TO VISIT IN BHIMBETKA

 Peak Season: October to February

-The site consists of seven hills namely Vinayaka, Bhonrawali, Bhimbetka, Lakha Juar (east and west), Jhondra, and Muni Babaki Pahari, and around 750 rock shelters distributed over 10 km (6.2 mi).
+The site consists of seven hills namely Vinayaka, Bhonrawali, Bhimbetka, Lakha Juar (east and west), Jhondra, and Muni Babaki Pahari, and around 750 rock shelters distributed over 10 km (6.2 mi), which are the prime attraction of Bhimbetka tour packages.
 The Bhimbetka group contains 243 of these, while the Lakha Juar group nearby has 178 shelters.
 The rock shelters and caves provide evidence of a 'rare glimpse' into human settlement and cultural evolution from hunter-gatherers, to agriculture, and expressions of prehistoric spirituality.
 The Bhimbetka site has the oldest-known rock art in India, as well as is one of the largest prehistoric complexes.
 Among all other caves, Auditorium Cave is one of the significant features of the site.
-Surrounded by quartzite towers, the Auditorium Cave is the largest shelter at Bhimbetka.
+Surrounded by quartzite towers, the Auditorium Cave is the largest shelter at Bhimbetka, and among the prominent Bhimbetka tourist places.

 Out of the 750 rock shelters, 500 are adorned with interesting paintings and the earliest are about 30,000 years old.
 However, only 15 caves are opened for visitors.
 The paintings in the caves are completely diverse in nature as the caves have been around for millennia.
 Executed mainly in red and white with the occasional use of green and yellow with themes taken from the everyday events of the people who lived in the caves including childbirth, hunting, dancing, music, horse and elephant riders, animal fighting, honey collection, decoration of bodies, disguises, masking and household scenes.
 Animals such as bison, tigers, lions, wild boar, elephants, antelopes, dogs, lizards, and crocodiles have been abundantly depicted.
 In some caves, popular religious and ritual symbols also appear often.